Leave of Absence

 A leave of absence (LOA) is a temporary interruption in a student’s program of study.
 A leave of absence must meet certain conditions, for it not to be considered a withdrawal which requires Return Calculation.

-- Merryfield has a published LOA policy, which states that all requests for leave of absence must be submitted in writing, including reason for request to the Director of Education or a designated administrative staff for approval.
+- Merryfield has a published LOA policy, which states that all requests for leave of absence must be submitted in writing, including reason for request to the Registrar or a designated administrative staff for approval.

 - A student that has been granted leave of absence is not considered to have withdrawn, and upon return within the approved timing, continues to earn financial aid previously awarded for the period.

 - Once the student returned from his or her LOA, the loan period will be extended and the graduation date will be updated.

 - Please note: Any “Leave of Absence” will shorten the “Grace Period” as to when your loan repayment will start.
 Loan repayments start 6 months after your graduation date.

 Example: If you had to take a LOA for 30 days, your grace period to start repaying your loan would start in 5 months rather than 6 months.

 A student or parent may cancel or modify an authorization at any time.
 A cancellation or modification is not retroactive—it takes effect on the date that the school receives it from the student or parent.
 If a student or parent cancels an authorization to use FSA funds to pay for other allowable charges, the school may use FSA funds to pay any authorized charges incurred by the student before the notice was received by the school.
 If a student or parent cancels an authorization to hold excess funds, the funds will be paid directly to the student or parent as soon as possible, but no later than 14 days after the school receives the notice; unless there is a written permission to hold the credit balance, which is payable at the end of the loan period.